 Great music, great sound effects, great gameplay and a fantastic oppresive atmosphere make this a classic game with an unforgettable introduction.

-Alien Breed Intro
+Alien Breed on the Amiga Intro sequence

 Game Intro - Descent II On The PC